-The last possibility for examining changes is to use the Last Change link provided by the TracBrowser.
+Another way to examine changes is to use the Last Change link provided by the TracBrowser.

 This link will take you to the last change that was made on that path.
 From there, you can use the Previous Change and Next Change links to traverse the change history of the file or directory.